DotChoco/DotChoco/README.md

   <b>Hi 👋, I'm DotChoco</b>
 </h1>
 <p align="center">
-Software Developer 🧑🏽‍💻 that mainly use C# an Unity(2D) and adition have basic knowledge about other technologies like Rust, HTML, CSS, JavaScript and Go.
+Software Developer 🧑🏽‍💻 that mainly use C# an Unity(2D) and adition have basic knowledge about other technologies like Rust, HTML and CSS.
 The main are the DevTools 🧑‍💻 (for various programming languajes), Terminal Apps(CLI's) and Desktop Apps 🖥️.
 </p>
 <br>